TabbycatDebate/tabbycat/docs/installation/local.rst

 ==========================================================

 You should use a local installation if:

 - you won't have access to the internet at your tournament, or internet access will be flaky
 - your tournament is small, doesn't require a public interface and you have a good technical background
 - you're involved in or interested in developing Tabbycat

 In most cases, you'll want to run Tabbycat on an internet-accessible site.
-Have a look at [[installing on Heroku]] to see how.
+Have a look at :ref:`install-heroku` to see how.

 If you're trying out Tabbycat for the first time and just want to see it in action, it's probably easier overall to create a Heroku account and install it on Heroku.
 But if you're happy to install all the dependencies or want to get more visibility into what's going on, a local installation is also a great way to try it out.